Josef Vašíček: International play

 Vasicek then appeared at the senior level in the 2003 IIHF World Championship in Finland, scoring two assists in nine games as the Czechs finished fourth.
 The next year, he played in one game at the 2004 World Cup of Hockey, scoring no points, as his team won the bronze.
 At the 2005 IIHF World Championship in Austria, Vašíček had a goal and two points, helping his country to gold.
 His next international appearance was at the 2009 IIHF World Championship held in Switzerland, where he scored one goal and two assists in six games as the Czech Republic finished sixth.

 At the 2010 Winter Olympics in Vancouver, Vašíček had no points in five games as the Czech Republic finished in seventh place.

 Personal life

 Vašíček was related by marriage to longtime NHL forward Thomas Vanek; Vanek's brother is married to Vašíček's sister.

 Death

 On September 7, 2011, Vašíček was killed when a Yakovlev Yak-42 passenger aircraft, carrying the entire Lokomotiv team, crashed just outside Yaroslavl, Russia.
 The team was traveling to Minsk to play their opening game of the season, with its coaching staff and prospects.
-Lokomotiv officials said "everyone from the main roster was on the plane plus four players from the youth team were killed."